mohammadaliawan/RB130/2nd_pass/Blocks/notes_blocks.md

 A closure retains references to variable, constant and method names that were in scope at the location where the closure was first defined.
 It binds some code with the in-scope items.

+Closure retains a memory of their surrounding scope and can use and even update variables in that scope.

 ## Calling Methods With Blocks

 ### What are the three main components in the below code?